-The IRS has started to issue a new set of ACA penalty notices for failure to distribute 1095-C forms to employees and to file 1094-C and 1095-C forms with the federal tax agency by required deadlines under IRC Section 6721/6722, as required by the Affordable Care Act.
+The IRS has started to issue a new set of ACA penalty notices for failing to distribute 1095-C forms to employees and for failing to file 1094-C and 1095-C forms with the federal tax agency by required deadlines under IRC Section 6721/6722, as required by the Affordable Care Act.

-If employers do receive Letter 5005A and want to reduce the penalty assessment, your organization must move quickly to accurately determine your full-time employee count for the tax year and generate the correct 1094-C and 1095-C tax schedules.
-It is VERY important that the full-time employee counts be calculated accurately because the IRS can also issue penalties under IRC 6721/6722 for inaccurate filings.
+If employers do receive Letter 5005A and want to reduce the penalty assessment, they must move quickly to accurately determine their full-time employee count for the tax year and generate the correct 1094-C and 1095-C tax schedules.
+It is VERY important that the full-time employee counts be calculated accurately because the IRS can also issue penalties under IRC Section 6721/6722 for inaccurate filings.

 First Capitol works with employers directly or in concert with their insurance brokers, CPAs or law firms.